GaborSzalai/RepData_PeerAssessment1/PA1_template.md

 Now let's compare the two histograms in a single plot.
 The old histogram is plotted in green colour and red border; whereas the new historgam is displayed dark gray color and black border.
-Overlapping areas will be shown as a dark grey.
+Overlapping areas will be shown as a dark green.

     hist_compare <- ggplot(total1, aes(steps_total)) +
             geom_histogram(binwidth=2000,